What are tides?

 And what about the sun?

 The sun plays a less important role, because it is further away from the Earth, but it is combined with that of the Moon.
-When the two stars are on the same axis, their effects combine to produce high tides (120 is the highest coefficient in the tidal calendar).
+When the two stars are on the same axis, their effects combine to produce very high tides.
 This phenomenon occurs once a month.

-On the other hand, when the Sun makes a right angle with the Moon and the Earth, we see the phenomenon of neap tides, with very low tides (20 is the lowest coefficient there is) because their forces of attraction cancel each other out.
+On the other hand, when the sun makes a right angle with the moon and the Earth, we see the phenomenon of neap tides, with very low tides because their forces of attraction cancel each other out.
 In this case, the sea moves very little.
-The tidal range, i.e. the difference in height between the sea level at high tide and low tide, is said to be small.

 How do I read the timetables?